September 07, 2023 7 min read

-Learn how to make a pop up card with our Christmas Snowman Pop Up Card tutorial.
-If you completed our previous Make A Christmas Pop Up Card step-by-step tutorial, you are now ready to try our slightly more complex Snowman Pop Up Card.
+Learn how to make a pop up card with our DIY Christmas Snowman Pop Up Card tutorial with downloadable template.
+If you completed our previous step-by-step tutorial, on how to make a pop up Christmas card, you are now ready to try our slightly more complex Snowman Pop Up Card.
 Understand the concept of Sliceform by following our step-by-step tutorial.
 This is a great activity if you are interested in learning how to make pop up cards yourself.

 Before you get started, here is some background into the pop up card design process.
 Here at Cardology HQ we focus on creating pop up cards using some amazing but somewhat complicated paper-engineering techniques.
 One is Kirigami and the other is Sliceform.
 Sliceform is essentially creating 3D models by interlocking pieces of card together.
 When designing our cards we have to position where the individual pieces will intersect, slowly building up the 3D model.
 From our designs, we create a sheet with all individual pieces or ‘slices’ that will make up the card.
 These pieces are then laser cut, before each card is assembled by hand.
 We have adapted the template to make it easier for you to hand cut or use a craft knife.